List of Shadow Star characters: Satomi Ozawa

-Satomi Ozawa (小沢 さとみ Ozawa Satomi): One of Komori's associates, Satomi is a haughty, stubborn girl who goes to an exclusive all-girls school called Banda Academy.
-Her dragon child is a flower-shaped creature called Amapola (アマポーラ Amapōra).
+Satomi Ozawa (小沢 さとみ, Ozawa Satomi) is one of Komori's associates; Satomi is a haughty, stubborn girl who goes to an exclusive all-girls school called Banda Academy.
+Her dragon child is a flower-shaped creature called Amapola (アマポーラ, Amapōra).
 She fulfills a favor for Sudo by kidnapping Akira, who is believed to have a dragon.
 She wishes to kill people, but lacks the strength until she finally unleashes Amapola's power on soldiers on the East Fuji military training ground, creating a field of corpses.
 She used to have a romantic relationship with Bungo, but has become cold and distant from him since her priorities moved to the dragons.

 Satomi holds a particularly strong grudge against Shiina for both killing Komori and attempting to stop her malicious plans, and often discusses with Bungo her desire to kill Shiina.
 When Shiina enters Banda Academy, she befriends Satomi without knowing of her evil intentions; the truth is only realised when the two visit a gallery show held by Norio and Satomi recognises one of the dolls as being based on Bungo's dragon.
 Later, while on a school trip, Satomi tries to kill Shiina with Amapola and succeeds in severely injuring her, including breaking her arm, but her plans are ultimately thwarted again.
 While she is unconscious in the aftermath, she remembers her past and how she and Bungo first came to love one another; afterwards, she becomes close to Bungo once again.

 Satomi's fate at the end of the series is never determined; she is last shown screaming when Bungo dies, and then overlooking the sea while Amapola supports Bungo's corpse in a standing position.
 Amapola and Bungo's dragon are shown in a merged state after Mamiko destroys and recreates the world.

-Her Japanese voice actress is Kaori Tanaka.
-Her English voice actress is Renee Goldstein.